zathras777/pywind/docs/index.rst

  There are many improvements that the :mod:`pywind` package could benefit from, but these are the ones currently on my radar!

- - increase coverage of pywind command line app prior to releasing a 1.0.0
+ - increase coverage of pywind :file:`cmdline` command line app prior to releasing a 1.0.0
  - standardise the way the modules are used and data is accessed
  - improve documentation
  - add travisCI integration
  - improve test coverage
+ - add class to "accumulate" and "group" certificates to produce summary information

 Patches Welcome!
 ================